wallstreetcn/vue-ssr-boilerplate/README.md

 ## Why XXX loaders are not configured?
 No dish suits all tastes.
 Just fork it and add your sass/stylus/typescript/... loaders.
 Or change to your favorite eslint or babel presets.

 ## To-dos
 * Code Splitting.
 Because Vue doesn't support code splitting in SSR currently (https://github.com/vuejs/vue/issues/4387), so there's no easy way to achieve it.
 Good news is it's on the [roadmap](https://github.com/vuejs/vue/projects/3).

 ## Known Issues
-* vue-meta can't work with nested routes ( [vue-meta#42](https://github.com/declandewet/vue-meta/issues/42) ).
+* renderToStream: first chunk too big cause vue-meta can't get correct meta info of child components ( [vue-meta#44](https://github.com/declandewet/vue-meta/issues/44) ).

 ## Contributing
 If you find bugs, please submit issues on github.
 Pull requests are welcome!

 ## License
 [MIT](http://opensource.org/licenses/MIT)